Ask a Question

 The Rabinnical interpretation is that the passage says that the son of the Israelite woman "came out among the people of Israel", which must imply that he was "of the people of Israel".
 A rebuttal to this point is that "came out among the people of Israel" is similar or identical to the way in which resident aliens (Ger Toshav) are normally referred to (i.e. as aliens living among the people of Israel) and therefore just saying "came out among the people of Israel" could easily refer to a resident alien and does not imply "of the people of Israel".

 The reader will need to assess for her/himself what is the best interpretation of the two passages.
-The fact that the Karaite position is for patrilineal descent, and the Orthodox Rabbinical position is for matrilineal descent, the result is that for the vast majority of children of intermarriage, one of these two Jewish institutions already accepts them as born Jewish (which institution depends on whether the person is a child of Jewish mother or Jewish father).
+Because that the Karaite position is for patrilineal descent, and the Orthodox position is for matrilineal descent, the fact is that for all children of a mixed couple, one of these two Jewish institutions already accepts them as born Jewish (which institution depends on whether the person is a child of Jewish mother or of a Jewish father).

-There is one small subset of children of intermarriage that will not fit either criteria: that is for a person with Jewish Maternal Grandfather, non-Jewish Maternal Grandmother, Jewish Paternal Grandmother, non-Jewish Paternal Grandfather.
-In this case the person is not considered Jewish-born by Orthodox Rabbinical Judaism (because the Mother is not Jewish, because the maternal grandmother is not Jewish) and is not considered Jewish-born by Karaite Judaism (because the Father is not Jewish, because the paternal grandfather is not Jewish).
+The same is not true for all grandchildren of intermarriage: a person with Jewish Maternal Grandfather, non-Jewish Maternal Grandmother, Jewish Paternal Grandmother, non-Jewish Paternal Grandfather.
+In this case the person is not considered Jewish-born by Orthodox Judaism (because the Mother is not Jewish, because the maternal grandmother is not Jewish) and is not considered Jewish-born by Karaite Judaism (because the Father is not Jewish, because the paternal grandfather is not Jewish).

-Conversely, there is also a subset that is considered Jewish-born by both.
+Conversely, there is also a subset of grandchildren of intermarriage that are considered Jewish-born by, both, Karaite definition and Orthodox defintion.
 That is for a person with Jewish Maternal Grandmother, non-Jewish Maternal Grandfather, Jewish Paternal Grandfather, non-Jewish Paternal Grandmother.
-In this case the person is considered Jewish-born by Orthodox Rabbinical Judaism (because the Mother is Jewish, because the maternal grandmother is Jewish) and is also considered Jewish-born by Karaite Judaism (because the Father is Jewish, because the paternal grandfather is Jewish).
+In this case the person is considered Jewish-born by Orthodox Judaism (because the Mother is Jewish, because the maternal grandmother is Jewish) and is also considered Jewish-born by Karaite Judaism (because the Father is Jewish, because the paternal grandfather is Jewish).

 http://www.convertingtojudaism.com